 Flight Centre, instore at Myer, gift cards, cash back or many other

-The Commonwealth Bank Platinum Awards credit card has a standard purchase rate of 20.24% after the intro period ends.
-If you have pre-existing debt on another card, the CommBank Platinum Awards Credit Card offers a low balance transfer rate of 5.99% for five months.
+The Commonwealth Bank Platinum Awards credit card has a standard purchase rate of 20.24% so watch overspending as its not a card you want to have an ongoing balance on for a long time.
+If you have preexisting debt on another card, the CommBank Platinum Awards Credit Card offers a balance transfer rate of 5.99% for five months.
 But if you haven't paid off the debt by the end of that period, your balance will roll over to the much less reasonable cash advance revert rate of 21.24%.

 Who it's good for: